emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 To create a custom role using the gcloud CLI, you can utilize the provided role definition by following the steps outlined in the [Creating Custom Roles](https://cloud.google.com/iam/docs/creating-custom-roles) documentation.
 After creating the custom role, you can bind it to a service account.
 Finally, generate the service account key.

 1. Create a YAML file with the following definitions for your custom role.
-We provide two separate roles: one for creating a BYOC deployment, and another for deleting a BYOC deployment.
+You need two separate roles: one for creating a BYOC deployment, and another for deleting a BYOC deployment.
 ```yaml
 title: "EMQX Cloud BYOC creation"
 description: "The minimum role definition for creating an EMQX Cloud BYOC deployment"